verticalsoftware/vertical-cli/docs/advanced.md

     BindPendingTokenValues(x => x.PendingTokens));
 ```

-By default, the parser will generate an error for each pending token which can be disabled by configuration:
+By default, the parser will generate an error for each pending token, but this can be disabled by configuration:

 ```csharp
 buider.ConfigureOptions(options => options.IgnorePendingTokens = true);